Programmer Analyst: Job Description, Duties and Requirements

 Programmer Analyst Job Duties

 Depending on the organization, programmer analysts may work with specific computer systems, such as financial, scientific or engineering and tailor such systems to the needs of the employer.
-The work often begins with meeting with supervisors to determine company needs and then designing a system to meet those needs.
-Programmer analysts may also prepare cost analyses to assist management in determining the financial feasibility of a system as well as work with project managers to ensure that timelines are met.
+The work often begins by meeting with supervisors to determine company needs and then designing a system to meet those needs.
+Programmer analysts may also prepare cost analyses to assist management in determining the financial feasibility of a system as well as work with project managers to ensure that time lines are met.

 As an important part of their job, programmer analysts are expected to stay abreast of new technology trends in order to incorporate any relevant applications to existing systems.
 They can do so by reading technology publications, joining professional organizations, attending seminars and maintaining good relationships with vendors.